BeynTech/elasticsearch-php/README.md

 ```

 The response that you get back indicates the document was created in the index that you specified.
 The response is an
-associative array containing a decoded version of the JSON that Elasticsearch returns:
+associative array containing a decoded version of the JSON that BeynElasticsearch returns:

 ```php
 Array